Top US official hold talks with Pak officials ahead of IMF team's visit

 Photo Credit :

-Islamabad, Nov 6 (PTI) A top US State Department official Tuesday held talks with senior Pakistani officials to rebuild the strained bilateral ties and discussed regional issues and the peace process in war-torn Afghanistan.
+Islamabad, Nov 6 (PTI) A top US State Department official Tuesday held talks with senior Pakistani officials on bilateral, regional issues and the peace process in Afghanistan.

 During the meetings, the two sides agreed to continue efforts to promote the shared objectives of peace and stability in the region.